tadeodonegana/tadeodonegana.github.io/src/content/post/react-agent-framework-by-scratch-python/index.md

 Answer: Two plus two, divided by two, equals 2.0.
 ```

 This is a simple, step-by-step implementation of the ReAct agent model in Python from scratch.
-In real-world scenarios, it is recommended to use more robust implementations, such as LangChain's ReAct version[^2].
+In real-world scenarios, it is recommended to use more robust implementations, such as **LangChain's ReAct version**[^2].

-The full code can be found on this [Google Colab](https://colab.research.google.com/drive/1-ahi8kZN12l7_Xs2YiwWeGKhMgFSF1uP?usp=sharing).
+The **full code** can be found on this [Google Colab](https://colab.research.google.com/drive/1-ahi8kZN12l7_Xs2YiwWeGKhMgFSF1uP?usp=sharing).

 This post was inspired by the following resources:

 1. A simple Python implementation of the ReAct pattern for LLMs[^3].
 2. DeepLearning.ai AI Agents in LangGraph course[^4].

+Special thanks to my friend *J. Gavernet* for providing a thorough review of this post.

 [^1]: [ReAct: Synergizing Reasoning and Acting in Language Models](https://arxiv.org/pdf/2210.03629)